JoeLancaster/dnadd/README.md

 * 1.
-  Before first run, set the location of your .nix file that contains your packages with nixadd -C
+  Before first run, set the location of your .nix file that contains your packages with dnadd -C
 * 2.
-  Within your .nix file inside your packages array you should write the comment #NIXADD# immediately above the first package. nixadd will use this to find where to place the packages and use the proper indentation.
+  Within your .nix file inside your packages array you should write the comment #DNADD# immediately above the first package. dnadd will use this to find where to place the packages and use the proper indentation.

-The location of the persistent file used by nixadd and set with -C is located at ~/.config/.nixadd
+The location of the persistent file used by dnadd and set with -C is located at ~/.config/.dna

 <a name="notes"></a>